Darkeyessss/Darkeyessss.github.io/_pages/about.md

 I aim to develop embodied agents with the capacity for generalizable reasoning and long-horizon decision-making.
 My long-term vision is to advance the foundations of real-world intelligence through unified perception, control, and learning.

-If you would like to connect further, feel free to contact me via email.
+*I am planning to apply for **PhD programs** in Fall 2026, with a research focus on reinforcement learning, multimodal reasoning, and embodied AI.
+If you are recruiting or open to collaboration, I would be glad to connect:)*

 You can also reach me **on WeChat** at: Darkeyes-